French officer hurt in arrest of women planning attack

 One of the women also was hurt.

-The minister said the unidentified women are 19, 23 and 39 years old.
+The minister said the unidentified women are 19, 23 and 39.
 CNN affiliate BFMTV said the owner of the car reported two daughters as missing and they were arrested Thursday.
 It said the 19-year-old woman stabbed the officer and was injured.

+French President Francois Hollande said Friday that authorities had information enabling them to foil the attack and thanked the security services for capturing the suspects.

-BFMTV said a car containing a half-dozen gas cylinders was found Sunday near Notre Dame.
+BFMTV said a car with a half-dozen gas cylinders was found Sunday near Notre Dame.
 One cylinder was empty, and the other six were reportedly full.
 No detonator or firing device were found, and the vehicle was not reported as stolen.

 One of two suspects in a July church attack that left a priest dead in northern France was known to anti-terror authorities after attempting a trip to Syria, a French anti-terrorism prosecutor said.